-I just finished Leigh Anne and Sean Tuohy’s book on cheerful giving, In a Heartbeat.
-They’re the parents of Michael Oher, on whom the movie, The Blindside, was based.
+I just finished In a Heartbeat, Leigh Anne and Sean Tuohy’s book on cheerful giving, They are the parents of Michael Oher, from the movie, The Blindside.
+A favorite!

-When I finally “let go and let God” have my time completely, I discovered unbelievable joy in seeing my talents be used and gifts develop!
-It is so important to feel useful; every day to have purpose.
-God knows that about us and just where we are best suited.
+I’m trying to “let go and let God” have my schedule completely, I want to discover joy in seeing how I can be used.
+God will develop those gifts.
+It is so important to feel useful; to have purpose.
+God knows me well and just where I’m best suited.

 Time is flying by, I see our crew becoming more and more independent, while my parents need more and more attention.
 Nurturing love is critical… no matter the age.
 My own ideas aside, I have a new role.
 I thought God would send me another child, instead He has brought us caregiving of a different kind.

 I’m thankful to be called on.
 Stretching as it is – I pray I do a good job.
 Cheerfully giving with His help.